Frequently Asked Questions Regarding Our ELLs & ESL/Bilingual ProgramAre all the students in bilingual education immigrants?

 My child attended Pre-K in English.
 Does he/she qualify for bilingual?

-Yes, during kindergarten round-up any student that speaks another language will be administered the Kindergarten MODEL English language proficiency placement test.
-If the student scores a level of 1.0-4.8 the student qualifies for either the bilingual or ESL program.
+Yes, during kindergarten round-up any student that speaks another language will be administered the Kindergarten Screener English language proficiency placement test.
+If the student scores a level of 1.0-5.0 the student qualifies for either full time or part time bilingual.

 On average, how long does it take to become proficient in English?